Your child will wake up during a nightmare but stay asleep during a night terror.

 - sleeping somewhere different, such as a grandparent's home, or somewhere noisy

 - a full bladder

-- another sleep disorder like snoring or sleep apnea
+- another sleep disorder, such as snoring or sleep apnoea

 Make sure your child is getting enough sleep and has a regular sleep routine.